 I recently bought an Instant Pot and honestly I was skeptical that it would live up to the hype.
 I was so wrong it’s amazing!
 It just might be the best small appliance I have ever purchased.

-My first recipe in the Instant Pot was this Loaded Potato Soup and we love it so much we’ve had it three times in the last two weeks.
+My first recipe I made was this Instant Potato Loaded Potato Soup and we love it so much we’ve had it three times in the last two weeks.

-One of my favorite things about this recipe is that you don’t have to peel the potatoes!!
+One of my favorite things about this instant pot soup recipe is that you don’t have to peel the potatoes!!
 All you have to do is give them a good scrub.
 Then, dice into bite size pieces then drop them in the bowl of the Instant Pot.

 Next add onion and carrot to the potatoes to the pot.
 Then pour in broth and season with butter, garlic, salt and pepper.
 I added a pinch of red pepper flakes for some kick but that’s optional.